Skip to main content

 To use digital IDs confidently, people need basic tech skills.

-Providing training, helpful guides, and easy interfaces can make sure more people benefit.
+Training, helpful guides, and easy interfaces can help more people benefit.

 Data Privacy Laws